-Question 6: Is the amended section 9 on severance payments sufficiently clear?
+Question 6: Is section 9 on severance payments sufficiently clear?

-We would like to EBA to clarify the meaning of "additional payments" as well as the specific inclusion of members of the management body as stated in this paragraph.
+We would like to EBA to clarify the meaning of "additional payments" as well as the specific inclusion of "member of the management body".

 First of all, with regards to "additional payments" necessarily considered as "normal variable remuneration", we consider that "any" additional payments in the context of the termination of the mandate of a board member should not be considered as variable remuneration.
-Obliging institutions to apply variable remuneration rules to any payment made after termination if these remunerations comply with all requirements in the guidelines does not clarify the severance payment regime.
-It would lead to a conflict between paragraphs 130 (previously 117) and new 164.
-This does not comply with CRD V regime which only requires for payments made to "risk takers" to "reflect performance achieved over time and not reward failure or misconduct".
+Obliging investment firms to apply variable remuneration rules to any payment made after termination if these remunerations comply with all requirements in the guidelines does not clarify the severance payment regime.

-We therefore consider that paragraphs 165 to 173 are sufficiently clear with regards to the rules that should apply to severance payments.
-"Any" payment after termination should not be considered as variable remuneration.
+We therefore consider that paragraphs 157 to 162 are sufficiently clear with regards to the rules that should apply to severance payments.

-Additionally, we recommend deleting the reference to members of the management body as compliance with the Guidelines would be made difficult given non-executive members of the management body have a remuneration structure that is different to more "traditional" risk takers and which do not operate on a contractual basis.
+Additionally, we recommend deleting the reference to "member of the management body" as compliance with the Guidelines would be made difficult given non-executive members of the management body have a remuneration structure that is different to more "traditional" risk takers and which do not operate on a contractual basis.

-We would also suggest for the EBA not to refer to "regular end" of a contractual period as it would result in a new unregulated concept, different than "early" termination.
+We would also suggest for the EBA not to refer to "regular end" of "a contractual period" as it would result in a new unregulated concept, different than "early" termination.
 Also, it is an issue in jurisdictions where indefinite contracts are widely used where contracts rarely have a "regular end".
-The Guidelines would benefit in the EBA clarifying what it means by "regular ends".
+The Guidelines would benefit in the EBA clarifying what it means by "regular end".